-Most articles and courses related to selling private label products on Amazon will advise you to use criteria that will help you avoid some headaches and extra expenses.
+Most articles and courses related to selling private label products on Amazon will advise you to use criteria that will help you avoid some headaches and expenses.

 - Simple products that people already know how to use.
-Ideally, you don’t want to have to train customers how to use your product.
+Ideally, you don’t want to have to train customers on how to use your product.
 Simple products require much less customer service.

 There are obviously many legitimate and convincing reasons to follow these criteria, and this is the approach my wife and I took when choosing our products.

 The Opposite Approach